pharmavillage/documentation/content/develop/connect/cli.md

 There are two ways to customize `redis-cli` behavior.
 The file `.redisclirc` in the home directory is loaded by the CLI on startup.
-You can override the file's default location by setting the `REDISCLI_RCFILE` environment variable to an alternative path.
+You can override the file's default location by setting the `PHARMAVILLAGECLI_RCFILE` environment variable to an alternative path.
 Preferences can also be set during a CLI session, in which case they will last only the duration of the session.

 To set preferences, use the special `:set` command.
 The following preferences can be set, either by typing the command in the CLI or adding it to the `.redisclirc` file:

-* `:set hints` - enables syntax hints
+- `:set hints` - enables syntax hints
-* `:set nohints` - disables syntax hints
+- `:set nohints` - disables syntax hints

 ## Running the same command N times